How To Install A Drainage Channel Under Your Curb Ramp

 After you have cleaned the curb to remove all dirt, lay down the substrate over the top of the drainage channel to cover the curb gap from the top of the curb to the bottom of the gutter.

 Mix the Curb Ramp material with about ¾ of the enclosed adhesive using a trowel or drill mixer.
 The granules should be *fully coated, but the mix should not be too “soupy”.
 Do not use the entire gallon for mixing, as a pint or so is recommended for priming.
+Note: The shipping package can be used to mix.
+Put newspaper or other disposable material beneath the box to protect against accidental spillage.

 Spread the mixed material from the top of the curb to the bottom of the curb gutter to fill the curb gap.
 Shape at the desired angle to best fit your curb to achieve optimal vehicle clearance.
 For a smooth transition, a 25° angle can be used as a good starting point.
+Compact and compress the material well using a trowel – especially around the drainage channel to avoid gaps.
+Note: Make sure there is at least two inches of material above the drainage channel to maintain the integrity of the ramp’s surface and protect against friction from tires.